 Presently, doctors diagnose Weaver syndrome by assessing a child’s face, growth, skeleton and other clinical features.
 People with Weaver syndrome have an oversized head, typical facial features, problems with muscle tone and joints, and differences in the way their skeleton matures.
 Mutations in the NSD1 gene, which normally causes a rare disease called Sotos syndrome, are also known to cause Weaver syndrome in some cases.
 There may be other genes involved in Weaver syndrome that are yet to be discovered.

-“Now we have an answer for these families and we are also in a position to provide answers to other families affected by this rare and difficult disease,” says Dr. Gibson.
+“Now we have an answer for these families and we are also in a position to provide answers to other families affected by this rare and difficult disease,” said Dr. Gibson.
 He is available to see new patients clinically for diagnosis of Weaver syndrome.
 As a result of this discovery, Dr. Gibson’s team now offers sequencing of the EZH2 gene on a research basis in partnership with the Ottawa Hospital Research Institute.
-Dr. Gibson’s team can be contacted by email at firstname.lastname@example.org.

 Traditionally, hunting for a disease-causing gene has relied on tracking a gene throughout a family’s history.
 However, Weaver syndrome usually occurs only once in a family, as it is thought to be caused by a new genetic mutation in the sperm or egg that conceived the child.
 For this study, the investigators sought patients with Weaver syndrome from Canada and the United States.
 They approached Dr. David Weaver, who discovered the syndrome in 1974 and is professor emeritus of Medical and Molecular Genetics at Indiana University School of Medicine in Indianapolis.
 In two families that Dr. Weaver had examined, the Canadian team looked for brand new genetic mutations by comparing the DNA of affected children to DNA from their unaffected parents.
 Once the investigators identified EZH2 as a candidate gene, they sequenced it in DNA samples from a third Canadian family.
 They confirmed that an EZH2 mutation was in this third family’s child but not in either of her healthy parents.